mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-instances.md

 ## Querying Instance of a Type

-Use a combination of category component, connected to *ElementType.ByName* and *Element.TypeFilter*, to query all the instances of a specific type.
+Use a combination of category component, connected to {% include ltr/comp.html uuid="d3fb53d3-9" %} and *Element.TypeFilter*, to query all the instances of a specific type.
 The example below is collecting all the instance of the **My Basic Wall** type:

 ![]({{ "/static/images/guides/revit-instances01.png" | prepend: site.baseurl }})